 Townsfolk in yarmulkes and townsfolk in holiday sweaters packed the service.
-We all felt warm and fuzzy, and progressive, and patriotic, reading prayers and singing songs from both Jewish and Christian traditions, not to mention America the Beautiful.
+We all felt warm and fuzzy, and progressive, reading prayers and singing songs from both Jewish and Christian traditions, not to mention patriotic anthems.

 I loved it.
 But I also kept thinking that for our family, the service felt strangely familiar.
 Every week throughout the year, we sing Christian and Jewish songs, and say Christian and Jewish prayers, led by Christian and Jewish clergy, in a community filled with Christians and Jews.
 Somehow, when a town gathers for this type of service once each year, it’s Norman Rockwell territory.
 On the other hand, when the Christians and Jews happen to be married to each other and gather every week, we make people nervous.

 What’s the difference?
 At a community interfaith service, whether at Thanksgiving, or at a Freedom Seder in the spring, Jews and Christians come together but very clearly retain their separate identities.
 In our interfaith families community, a large proportion of the children and a growing number of the adults identify themselves as interfaith: a label that can provoke alarm and concern.